logzio/logz-docs/_source/logzio_collections/_log-sources/fargate.md

 order: 610
 ---

+AWS Fargate is a serverless compute engine for building applications without managing servers.
 This integration will create a new container that will run your image to send your AWS Fargate logs to Logz.io using FireLens.
 The integration will automatically create the replica.

 #### Configuration

 <div class="tasklist">